What You Can Borrow

 A variety of spoken word audiobooks are available on CD at all Milton Keynes libraries.
 Audiobooks are loaned as part of the 15 items available to borrow for full library members.

 We stock the following:

-- Books: Fiction - the majority of titles produced on CD and cassette are popular fiction in both abridged and unabridged versions.
+- Books: Fiction - most titles produced on CD are popular fiction in both abridged and unabridged versions.

 - Books: Non-Fiction - including biographies and travel.

 - Comedy - ranging from The Goon Show to Mitchell and Webb.

 - Language Courses - including Arabic, French, Italian, Spanish and English as a Foreign Language.

 - Radio Plays - including works by Agatha Christie and William Shakespeare.